Droidec/GPR/GUIDELINE.md

 ## Macros

 - Macros are made up with upper-case letters only
-- Macros start with the library name
+- Macros start with the library name (*utils module is an exception*)

 ```C
 #define GPR_DATE_SEC_LEN 19